 As mentioned in my previous articles on this subject, it is not my practice to label people with “conditions” or “disorders.”
 I am a strengths-focused therapist, and very solution-focused in my practice with people in therapy.
 However, when I work with people who are leaving toxic relationships, it helps to understand the nature of the emotional abuse in order to fully conceptualize and process their reality of the experience.
 Narcissistic abuse is an insidious, covert form of emotional abuse that can happen to unsuspecting individuals who are entangled in a relationship with a person with narcissistic qualities.

-A simplistic, condensed example in a toxic relationship: an abuser professes love and divines a marriage date with his or her partner.
+A simplistic, condensed example in a toxic relationship: an abuser professes love and divines a marriage date with their partner.
 The partner is courted, romanced, and ultimately falls in love with the abuser, not knowing that the abuser has ulterior motives (i.e., not staying in the relationship).
 The partner envisions wedding details and enjoys the courtship, flowers, and being placed on a pedestal.
-The abuser then suddenly makes a comment denying that he or she said anything about getting married.
-He or she goes on to say that the partner is “crazy” for thinking that.
-Blame is then projected upon the partner, and the partner is dizzy with confusion, recalling that, indeed, his or her significant other did discuss wedding bells and a future together.
+The abuser then suddenly makes a comment denying they said anything about getting married.
+They go on to say the partner is “crazy” for thinking that.
+Blame is then projected upon the partner, and the partner is dizzy with confusion, recalling that, indeed, their significant other did discuss wedding bells and a future together.

 The partner then experiences a state of cognitive dissonance—a hazy unreality of confusion.
 Such emotional abuse renders the target confused and reeling with heartache that the pace of the relationship has slammed to an abrupt halt, in addition to feelings of betrayal and being blamed.